 Emergency Care

-Note that penguins are a protected species and must only be cared for by a trained and registered carer under permit from Wildlife Management, DPIPWE.
+Note that penguins are a protected species and must only be cared for by a trained and registered carer under permit from Wildlife Services, NRE.

 Found a sick or injured seabird and need to know what to do right now?
 See our emergency steps below.